ibm-cloud-docs/databases-for-elasticsearch/vector-search-tutorial.md

 {: #vector-search-elasticsearch-install-dependencies}
 {: step}

-You need to install some python dependencies:
+You need to install some Python dependencies:

 ```sh
     pip3 install elasticsearch